2018 Proposed Bylaw Amendments

 Please take the time to invest in the future of The Foursquare Church.
 Download the full proposed bylaw amendments, read the summary below, then email us your feedback.

 - Download the proposed bylaw amendments.
-(Updated January 2017)
+(Updated March 2018)

 “Catch-up” and Other Miscellaneous Amendments